warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 - Gramene Oryza's Search Results enhancements:

-  1) The Papers tab listing publications describing a gene's function has now a user entry form (Add Papers) to suggest gene function given experimental evidence.
+  1) The Papers tab listing publications describing a gene's function has now a user entry form (_Add Papers_) to suggest gene function given experimental evidence.
 Currently, there are 5,743 functionally curated Nipponbare genes.
 We invite you to check out your favorite gene and contribute your expertise!
+[This number is only from RAP-DB, ANDREW, are there aditional ones from Gene-RIF?]

   2) New Sequences tab provides quick access to gene, transcript and protein sequences for gene models.